robomarvin1501/DISLoggerAndSQLExporter/README.md

 1. DataExporterConfig.json
    - One must set all the fields within this file.
 The message length field can usually be ignored.
-2. Run update_pduencoder.py on a machine that has ***REMOVED***.
-This:
-   1. Creates the PduEncoder.json file
-   2. Creates the SQL code to make the SQL tables
+2. Create the encoders, and the SQL database target.
-   3. Makes the SQL tables
 3. Put the generated sub-directory of `encoders` into the `encoders` directory on the target machine
 4. You may now run logger.exe or the DataExporter